Iriomote cat: Description

-The Iriomote cat's eyes are a light amber color.
-Its nose is large and flat, with no fur covering the reddish-brown skin.
+The Iriomote cat's eyes are a light amber colour.
+The nose is large and flat, with no fur covering the reddish-brown nose leather.
 The paw ranges from 29–37 mm wide, in contrast to the 24–30 mm wide paw of a domestic cat.

-The skull is longer and more narrow than that of a domestic cat.
+The skull is longer and narrower than that of a domestic cat.
 When compared to the leopard cat's skull, the Iriomote cat's is roughly the same size but thicker.
 Because of this, the Iriomote cat's brain is smaller; a male leopard cat's brain is about 42 grams, whereas a male Iriomote cat's brain is about 30 grams.
 The occipital bone of the skull and the auditory capsule are not connected.
 The mandibular symphysis is short.

 Male Iriomote cats grow to be 55–60 cm long and weigh 3.5–5 kg.
 Females are smaller at about 50–55 cm long and 3–3.5 kg.
 Its tail is thick from base to tip and 23–24 cm long.
 It has a long body and short, thick limbs.
-Its neck is also thick, and its shoulders are muscular, though its jumping power is comparatively weak.
+Its neck is also thick, and its shoulders are muscular, though its jumping power is relatively weak.

 The Iriomote cat has six pairs of incisors, two pairs of canine teeth, four pairs of premolars, and two pairs of molars for a total of 28 teeth.
 Compared to other cats, including small wild cats, the Iriomote cat is lacking one pair of premolars on the top jaw behind the canines.
 In addition to this, unlike most other subtropical mammals, Iriomote cats' teeth give details about their year-to-year history.
-It is expected that these details will help determine the age and behavior of the cats.
+It is expected that these details will help determine the age and behaviour of the cats.

 The anal glands of the Iriomote cat surround the anus; this contrasts with other cat species', where they are inside the anus.